rockdaboot/wget2/docs/wget2_manual.md

   We use known to be secure ciphers (e.g. no MD4) and the TLS protocol.

 * --https-only

   When in recursive mode, only HTTPS links are followed.

 * --no-check-certificate

   Don't check the server certificate against the available certificate authorities.
 Also don't require the URL host name to match the common name presented by the certificate.

-  As of Wget 1.10, the default is to verify the server's certificate against the recognized certificate authorities, breaking the SSL handshake and aborting the download if the verification fails.
+  The default is to verify the server's certificate against the recognized certificate authorities, breaking the SSL handshake and aborting the download if the verification fails.
 Although this provides more secure downloads, it does break interoperability with some sites that worked with previous Wget versions, particularly those using self-signed, expired, or otherwise invalid certificates.
 This option forces